SPECIAL EXHIBITS 2025

 Entrance included with show admission

-August 10, 2pm: “The Great Tradition of Hopi Katsina Carvers: 1880 to Present”
+August 9, 2pm: “The Great Tradition of Hopi Katsina Carvers:

 SPECIAL EXHIBIT

-The Living Tradition of Chimayó Weaving Exhibition
+The Living Tradition of Chimayó Weaving

-Jana Gottschalk, E. Boyd Curator, Spanish Colonial Arts Society/Nuevo Mexicano Heritage Arts Museum, is curating the exhibition at the Whitehawk show.
+Jana Gottshalk, E. Boyd Curator and Museum Director, Spanish Colonial Arts Society/Nuevo Mexicano Heritage Arts Museum, is curating the exhibition at the Whitehawk show.
 She is also the curator of the centennial anniversary exhibition 100 Years of Collecting|100 Years of Connecting, which is on view until December at the Nuevo Mexicano Heritage Arts Museum.
-She has previously worked as a curator at El Rancho de Las Golondrinas and the New Mexico Museum of Art, as well as a curatorial assistant at the Denver Art Museum.
+She has previously worked at El Rancho de Las Golondrinas, the New Mexico Museum of Art, and the Denver Art Museum.

 Presented by: